-- 3 long years of complete warranty coverage on the complete package is more than enough for us.
+- Three long years of complete warranty coverage on the full package is more than enough for us.

 - The sheet music holder is kind of hard to attach.

-- The speakers on this digital piano are impressive but only if you are not planning some huge projects.
+- The speakers on this digital piano are impressive, but only if you are not planning some massive projects.